Becoming You With Julie

 What is horchata?

-Can I make horchata without soaking the rice and nuts?
+Can I make horchata without soaking the rice overnight?

 📖 Recipe